ChaoLi-Microbio/EasyTax_qiime2/README.md

 ##Description:Classifier datasets fitting for qiime2 (trained for full region and v4 region)
 Including 3 classifiers

-Qiime2 pipeline usage briefed for taxonomy classification(R script):
+Qiime2 pipeline usage briefed for taxonomy classification:
 ## qiime2 data process

 ##put the classifier into the folder with your data